Kotlin/dataframe/docs/StardustDocs/topics/add.md

 ## addId

-Adds column with sequential values 0, 1, 2,...
+Adds a column with sequential values 0, 1, 2,...
-New column will be added in the beginning of a column list and will become the first column in [`DataFrame`](DataFrame.md).
+The new column will be added in the beginning of the column list and will become the first column in [`DataFrame`](DataFrame.md).

 ```